 Other nearby famous attractions include the Wareham Museum, Corfe Castle and the Steam Railway to Swanage.
 A little further away are the huge Tank Museum at Bovington, Monkey World and Kingston Lacey House.
-For meals out, if Clavells Cafe is booked, try the New Inn at Church Knowle, the Tea Room at Worth Matravers, the Salt Pig in Wareham or Shell Bay restaurant at Studland.
+For meals out, if Clavells Restaurant is booked, try the New Inn at Church Knowle, the Tea Room at Worth Matravers, the Salt Pig in Wareham or Shell Bay restaurant at Studland.
 For Tourist information Click here.

 Consider the local community